uniai-lab/uniai-maas/README.md

 ## Models

-Continuously integrating more AI models and extend AI utils...
+**UniAI**: Continuously integrating more AI models and extending AI utilities...

-**UniAI** is not only **UniAI**!!!
+**UniAI** is not just **UniAI**!

-Since **UniAI** is just an integration and connection of AI models, tools, plugins, you need to deploy the models you need on your own.
+Since **UniAI** is an integration and connection of AI models, tools, and plugins, you will need to deploy the specific models you require on your own.

-We provide the download URLs and guides for these models.
+We provide download URLs and guides for these models.

 ### NLP Models